NOV. 2018 - PRESENT • ST. CHARLES, IL

 During my time at The Illinois Institute of Art - Schaumburg I was listed on the President’s and Dean’s Honor Roll.

 GRADUATION DATE - MAY 2010 • MONTELLO, WI

-My high school career was filled with several art awards and scholarships from Scholastic, Adobe, and The Art Institutes.
+Recipient of several prestigious art awards and scholarships from Scholastic, Adobe, and The Art Institutes.

 FACEBOOK BLUEPRINT CERTIFICATION